Written by Karl Perera, MA, DipLC

 Any purchase you make supports my work on this website.
 Thank you!

-Meditation is one of the many tools you can use to help yourself build self esteem (see this article by Huffington Post).
-Meditation is often recommended as a way of reducing stress and bringing clarity into your life.
+Meditation is one of the many tools you can use for building self esteem (see this article by Huffington Post).
+Confidence meditation is often recommended as a way of reducing stress and bringing clarity into your life.
 I can testify from my experience that you can meditate to build self esteem, let’s learn how.

 Meditation is a form of alternative medicine that has a long history in many eastern cultures.
-It can bring balance by using the body and mind connection, helping you to feel more at peace.
-According to Monk-Turner (2003) , the aim of meditating is to focus one’s attention in the moment, to rest the mind and to find inner peace and relaxation.
-Stress-reduction and lower blood pressure are other major benefits of meditation (Borysenko, 1987).
+It can bring confidence through the body and mind connection, helping you to feel more at peace.
+According to Monk-Turner (2003), the aim of meditation is to focus one’s attention in the moment, to rest the mind and to find inner peace and relaxation.
+Stress reduction and lower blood pressure are other major benefits of meditation (Borysenko, 1987).
 It also has a positive effect on mental health and emotional intelligence (Chu, 2010).

 Major Benefits of Meditation for Self Esteem

 - Can improve your self confidence.

 - It is good for your general health.

 - Your mental health will benefit and it helps you to feel happier.

 - You will become more present in the moment and enjoy life more.

 - It gives your mind much needed rest and can make you more productive.